 The aim of the Psychological Impacts research stream of the Hazelwood Health Study is to investigate associations between exposure to smoke from the Hazelwood coal mine fire and psychological trauma and distress.
 The stream examines psychological impacts broadly across people living in Morwell and surrounding districts, which includes surveying adults, children and families, and conducting analyses of administrative databases that record local health, educational, and social outcomes.
 As the community moves forward from the mine fire event, the stream also seeks to understand the community's recovery, resilience, and social wellbeing.

-The Schools Study adopts a range of approaches to understand psychological outcomes of the mine fire event for children who were school-aged at the time, including surveys and interviews conducted with both primary and secondary school students, as well as with parents and teachers.
-In addition to investigating psychological outcomes for school-aged children, through the analysis of NAPLAN results, the Psychological Impacts research stream also examines whether disruption to schools associated with the mine fire event has subsequently affected educational outcomes for students.
-The Schools Study has worked closely with 20 local schools, comparing Morwell schools which were most exposed to the mine fire event with other schools across Latrobe City that were less exposed.
+The Schools Study focused on the impacts on school-aged children.
+The study has adopted a range of approaches to understand psychological outcomes of the mine fire event for children who were school-aged at the time, including surveys and interviews conducted with both primary and secondary school students, as well as with parents and teachers.
+In addition to investigating psychological outcomes for school-aged children, the Psychological Impacts research is using NAPLAN to examine whether disruption to schools associated with the mine fire event has subsequently affected educational outcomes for students.
+While analyses and reporting is continuing, no new data collection is planned for the Schools Study.
 Two news stories on the release of Schools Study findings are provided at the bottom of this page.

 The Psychological Impacts research stream has recently completed resurveying of Adult Survey participants to look at ongoing wellbeing.
-The Adult Survey Follow-up was completed by almost 700 people who were resident in Morwell at the time of the mine fire, repeating some of the core psychological measures from the original survey along with new measures including resilience and social isolation.
-The data collected in this round of surveying is in the process of being analysed and the findings will be released later this year.
+The Adult Survey Follow-up was completed by over 700 people who were resident in Morwell at the time of the mine fire, repeating some of the core psychological measures from the original survey along with new measures including resilience and social isolation.
+The first report from this work is expected to be released in late 2020, with further reports to come in 2021.

 In addition, the Psychological Impacts research stream is working with the Community Wellbeing research stream to look at the relationship between individual wellbeing and community wellbeing in the Morwell.
 This study is being approached in two ways: measures of current community wellbeing, and of change in community wellbeing since the mine fire, were included in the Adult Survey Follow-up; questions relating to individual wellbeing will be included in the interviews being conducted by the Community Wellbeing research stream later in 2020.